Retirement Living Hub

 • Do you want the flexibility to see any doctor who accepts Medicare, anywhere in the U.S.?

 Original Medicare provides the broadest choice of providers.
 Medicare Advantage plans typically restrict you to a network, which can be limiting if you travel frequently or have preferred out-of-network providers.
+This was a significant factor for us, living in Sarasota but with kids in Cincinnati, Seattle, and Austin.
+We wanted the freedom to see doctors wherever we might be visiting.

 5. Travel Plans: